ramsey/beatles/README.md

 A `Strawberry field` is an object.
 It may not be used to declare a variable, but it may be used to check whether a variable is an object.

 ```
-Skelter myVar Is Strawberry field
+Skelter MyVar Is Strawberry field
-    googoo The variable myVar is a Strawberry field
+    googoo The variable MyVar is a Strawberry field
 ```

 ### Variables